The Trustees of Reservations – April Vacation ideas for family explorers

 School Vacation Week Activities at OSV: Enjoy expanded hands-on and interactive activities throughout the Village, along with family-friendly performances and entertainment.
 Meet the new arrivals at the farm (every day) and on Monday (Patriots Day), take part in martial activities.

-Open for the Season – April 14th (10-5pm) Home to hundreds of animals including Earth Discovery Center, animal rides, deer forest, and the Purple Peacock Gift Shop and new Giraffe habitat for 2011.
+Open for the Season – April 6th (10-5pm) Home to hundreds of animals including Earth Discovery Center, animal rides, deer forest, and the Purple Peacock Gift Shop and more.

 Today, the Naismith Memorial Basketball Hall of Fame is home to nearly three hundred inductees and more than 40,000 square feet of basketball history.
 Located on the picturesque banks of the Connecticut River, the new museum is a fitting shrine to the game Dr. Naismith invented more than a century ago.
 The landmark structure is one of the world’s most distinctive monuments punctuating the Springfield skyline and stirring the spirits of basketball fans everywhere.
 Hundreds of interactive exhibits share the spotlight with skills challenges, live clinics, and shooting contests.
 And of course there is enough basketball history to impress the world’s most avid sports fans!
 After decades of growth, the Naismith Memorial Basketball Hall of Fame celebrated its 50th Anniversary in 2009.
 It has evolved from its humble origins to become Hoops Heaven…the earthly home of the game’s immortals.